b-rad-NDi/Ubuntu-media-tree-kernel-builder/README.md

 ## This script also:
  * A full patch series for reproduction
  * Generate latest LinuxTV driver patch set on demand

+## Development use

+todo

 ## Author
  * Brad Love <brad at nextdimension dot cc>